microsoft/vscode-docs/api/extension-guides/virtual-workspaces.md

 This guide shows how extensions can test against virtual workspaces, helps adopting and introduces the new `virtualWorkspaces` capability property.

-Adopting your extension to work with virtual resources is also helps bringing an extension to VS Code for the browser.
-In the browser workspaces are always virtual given the browser sandbox.
+Adopting your extension to work with virtual resources is also an important step to have it work in VS Code for the Web.
+There, VS Code runs entirely inside a browser and workspaces are virtual due to the browser sandbox.
 See the [Web Extension](api/extension-guides/web-extensions) adoption guide for more details.

 ## Is my extension affected?